jfcross4/advanced_stats/hibbs.md

 )
 ```

-And visualize this the slopes and intercepts of our bootstrap samples.
+And visualize the slopes and intercepts of our bootstrap samples.

 ```r
 visualize(bootstraps) +